WordPress/twentyseventeen/README.md

 ## Description

-Twenty Seventeen brings your site to life with header videos and immersive featured images.
-With a focus on business sites, it supports multiple sections on the front page as well as widgets, navigation and social menus, a custom logo, and more.
+Twenty Seventeen brings your site to life with header video and immersive featured images.
+With a focus on business sites, it features multiple sections on the front page as well as widgets, navigation and social menus, a logo, and more.
 Personalize its asymmetrical grid with a custom color scheme and showcase your multimedia content with post formats.
 Our default theme for 2017 works great in any language, for any abilities, and on any device.

 ## Installation